"If you carry your childhood with you, you never become older." - Tom Stoppard

 Reflection: What has my childhood taught me - both positively and negatively?

-Intention: I appreciate my childhood experiences, who have made me who I am today, and I accept myself for who I am.
+Intention: I appreciate my childhood experiences, that have made me who I am today, and I accept myself for who I am.